gurpreet2396/eru-2020-student-starter/README.md

-# eru-2020-student-starter
+# Electronics for the Rest of Us!, INSPIRE 1A03
-Materials for initiating student repositories
+Materials for module.